Film Music Master: A Tribute to John Williams

 make a donation of $20 by credit card

 A GUIDE TO FILM MUSIC: Songs and Scores

 On the title page of this guide is a copy from the original E.T. score, boldly signed by John Williams.
-Also, a letter was received from John Williams about a radio tribute to him and the planned film music guide by Roger Hall.
+Also, a letter was received from John Williams about a radio tribute to him by Roger Hall.